Student Conduct Code

 Withholding the awarding of a degree otherwise earned until the completion of a Student Conduct Code process, including the completion of all sanctions imposed, if any.

-In certain circumstances, the SCA may temporarily suspend a student, including from the residence halls, and/or from a particular class prior to his/her investigation and decision.
-Interim suspension may be implemented provided that a hearing pursuant to these procedures is conducted within a reasonable period thereafter.
+In certain circumstances, the SCA, or their designee, may temporarily suspend, remove, or ban a student, including from the residence halls, and/or from a particular class prior to his/her investigation and decision.
+Interim suspension, removal, or ban may be implemented provided that a hearing pursuant to these procedures is conducted within a reasonable period thereafter.

 - Interim suspension may be imposed for the following reasons, including but not limited to: a) to ensure the safety and well-being of members of the University community or preservation of University property; b) to ensure the student’s own physical or emotional safety and well-being; c) if the student poses an ongoing threat of disruption of, or interference with, the normal operations of the University; or d) to ensure the orderly business of the University.